matecom57/mi-tutorial/docs/source/Numerical_Analysis_Ord_Delay_Diff_Equ/Numerical_Analysis_Ord_Delay_Diff_Equ_c01.rst

 This chapter brieﬂy introduces the concept of an ordinary differential equation through a few examples of it.
 You will see how an equation is formulated and what its (analytical) solution means.
 Also the necessity of a numerical solution is explained with examples.
-The delay differential equation, that is, a differential equation includingadelaytermwithrespect totheindependent variable, is giventhroughanexample, too.
+The delay differential equation, that is, a differential equation including a delay term with respect to the independent variable, is given through an example, too.

 1.1 Mathematical Modelling by Differential Equations

-When a function x of independent variable t is subject to another functional relation F(t, x, x ′ ) = 0 together with its ﬁrst derivative x ′ , it is said that we are given the differential equation of x.
+When a function x of independent variable t is subject to another functional relation F(t,x,x′) = 0 together with its ﬁrst derivative   , it is said that we are given the differential equation of x.
 Of course this is a very broad and loose deﬁnition of a differential equation and later a more strict deﬁnition will be introduced.
-We emphasize,however,thatmanyphenomenacanbemodelledbyadifferentialequation and its mathematical treatment is signiﬁcant in real-life applications.
+We emphasize, however, that many phenomena can be modelled by a differential equation and its mathematical treatment is signiﬁcant in real-life applications.
 Typical origins can be found in physical phenomena.
 We will explain it brieﬂy.